lsst/LDM-230/index.rst

 at the same IP address, possibly missing one or more visits.

-The Base :term:`DMCS` communicates with the :term:`OCS` via the Data Distribution Service (DDS), through which it receives commands according to a well-defined asynchronous command protocol [#f7]_ and sends command result messages, status updates, events, and telemetry.
-It should be noted that the commandable entities do their processing while in the IDLE state from the perspective of the command protocol.
+The Base :term:`DMCS` communicates with the :term:`OCS` via the Data Distribution Service (:term:`DDS`), through which it receives commands according to a well-defined asynchronous command protocol [#f7]_ and sends command result messages, status updates, events, and telemetry.
+It should be noted that the commandable entities do their processing while in the ``IDLE`` state from the perspective of the command protocol.

 The Base :term:`DMCS` will be booted before the start of each night's observing to ensure that the system is in a clean configuration.
-When the Base :term:`DMCS` cold boots, the Base :term:`DMCS` performs a self test sequence to verify that it can communicate with the DM Event Services Broker (for DM-internal communications) and the :term:`OCS` (via DDS).
-After the self test sequence, the commandable entities start up, in no particular defined configuration, and publish the OFFLINE state to the :term:`OCS`.
+When the Base :term:`DMCS` cold boots, the Base :term:`DMCS` performs a self test sequence to verify that it can communicate with the DM Event Services Broker (for DM-internal communications) and the :term:`OCS` (via ``DDS``).
+After the self test sequence, the commandable entities start up, in no particular defined configuration, and publish the ``OFFLINE`` state to the :term:`OCS`.

 The Base :term:`DMCS` uses the Orchestration Manager (currently baselined to be implemented using HTCondor [#f8]_) to start jobs on the replicators, distributors, and workers.
 The Orchestration Manager may run on the Base :term:`DMCS` host or another machine.

-The typical sequence of :term:`OCS` commands after a cold boot will be init, configure, and enable for each commandable entity.
+The typical sequence of :term:`OCS` commands after a cold boot will be ``init``, ``configure``, and ``enable`` for each commandable entity.

 .. _init-command: